dmnisson/drivertracker/README.md

 # drivertracker
 An application for taxicab companies and transportation network carriers to track and analyze wait times, on-time performance, and service quality of drivers.

+Warning: This application is still in its early stages of development.
+Security of personal information is not guaranteed.

 Specific features that are planned to be implemented are detailed on the About page.

 This is a work in progress.
 When core functionality has been developed, this README will be updated accordingly.